AUTOMATIC1111/stable-diffusion-webui/API.md

 ------

 - So that's the backend.
 The API basically says what's available, what it's asking for, and where to send it.
-Now moving onto the frontend, I'll start with constructing a payload with the values I want.
+Now moving onto the frontend, I'll start with constructing a payload with the parameters I want.
 An example can be:
 ```
 payload = {
     "prompt": "maltese puppy",
     "steps": 5
 }
 ```
-I can put in as few or as many values as I want in the payload.
+I can put in as few or as many parameters as I want in the payload.
 The API will use the defaults for anything I don't set.

 - After that, I can send it to the API
 ```